 Turn off the heat and allow the canned clams to warm in the chowder for a few minutes.
 Remove the bay leaves…I always count the number of bay leaves I put in and be sure to take the same out…you do not want someone biting into one of these guys!
 Remove the thyme bundle.

-Serve in big bowls and garnish each bowl with more fresh chopped parsley.
+Serve the Manhattan Clam Chowder in big bowls.
+Garnish each bowl with more fresh chopped parsley.
 Serve with fresh bread and/or oyster crackers.
-For a dash of heat…add a few drops of Tabasco!
+For a dash of heat, add a few drops of Tabasco!
 ENJOY!